-The Internal Review Training Program (IRTP) seeks to integrate emerging scholars into SPARC’s scientific review services in order to enrich the postdoctoral fellow (PDF) training experience while strengthening the competitiveness of UBC Project Grant proposals.
-The program is designed to leverage the scientific expertise of PDFs, foster the development of critical thinking skills and supplement applicant discussion groups with feedback from subject matter experts.
-The program also aligns with CIHR's Reviewer Pathway Initiative, the Mock Review Toolkit and the Postdoctoral Peer Review Training Pilot Program to train and support PDFs as peer reviewers.
+SPARC's Internal Review Training Program (IRTP) ran as a pilot in 2018 and for one year in 2019.
+The program goal was to integrate emerging scholars into SPARC’s scientific review services in order to enrich the postdoctoral fellow (PDF) training experience while strengthening the competitiveness of UBC Project Grant proposals.
+The program wais designed to leverage the scientific expertise of PDFs, foster the development of critical thinking skills and supplement applicant discussion groups with feedback from subject matter experts.
+The program aligns with CIHR's Reviewer Pathway Initiative, the Mock Review Toolkit and the Postdoctoral Peer Review Training Pilot Program to train and support PDFs as peer reviewers.

 Internal Reviewers

-The following postdoctoral fellows (PDFs) have been admitted into the voluntary training program and will contribute their scientific expertise as subject matter experts in SPARC’s Internal Review process.
+The following postdoctoral fellows (PDFs) were formally admitted into the 2018 and 2019 voluntary training program and contributed their scientific expertise as subject matter experts in SPARC’s Internal Review process.

 Dr. Nassim Adhami, PhD |